 The Action menu provides a host of tools contextually relevant to your current perspective and sidebar selection.
 These are a subset of the commands available from the contextual menu that appears when you control-click an item in the sidebar.

 The Inbox is the catch-all perspective for depositing everything that you’d like to do.
 To add an item to the Inbox, navigate to the Inbox and choose File > New Action.
 Alternatively, use Quick Entry (Window > Quick Entry) to add items to the Inbox from anywhere in OmniFocus.

 Many workflows use the Inbox as an initial point of entry, a transient receptacle for ideas big and small.
-Once you’ve processed an Inbox item (added a project or tag, converted it to a project, or assigned it some other fate), it will likely disappear off to its new location (this depends on your Clean Up settings).
+Once you’ve processed an Inbox item (added a project or tag, converted it to a project, or assigned it some other fate), it will likely disappear off to its new location (this depends on your Organization preferences).

 While it’s not required, many workflows encourage regularly processing items out of the inbox in a practice known as "Inbox Zero".
 This is subtly rewarded in the app by the appearance of a graphic in the background of the Inbox when no items are present.

 The Inbox contains a list of individual items that can be organized hierarchically into item groups.
 Since the Inbox primarily serves as a temporary resting place for new tasks, it doesn’t support complexity beyond simple grouping; to add hierarchical nuance to a task with many parts, consider assigning it to an existing project with the inspector or converting it to a project with Edit > Convert to Project.

 If you convert an Inbox item to a project it will immediately reopen in the Projects perspective.